amiralles/abacus/README.md

  without sacrificing performance.

 ### What can I do with it?
-Basically, you can use it whenever you need to get a value out of an expression and that expression must be computed at run time.
+Basically, you can use it whenever you need to get a value out of a run-time computed expression.
 Common use cases are conditional formatting, custom filters, allow users to write Excel alike formulas, and stuff like that.
 Places where is better to let the user write a bit of logic or pull that logic out of config